POPULAR CHURCH SERVICES

-With the warmer nights of Summer, we must not forget those less fortunate than ourselves.
+With the changing nights of the year, we must not forget those less fortunate than ourselves.
 If you have any of the following, surplus to your requirements, there are many who would be delighted to use them:

 Sleeping bags, blankets, mens clothes and shoes (especially trainers) - these are needed by The Trust (across the road from the old Iveagh baths near St. Patrick’s Cathedral)